nickbock/com.homewizard/README.md

 NOTE! - ENABLE "LOCAL API" FOR YOUR ENERGY SOCKET FIRST IN THE OFFICIAL HOMEWIZARD ENERGY APP

+v2.1.4
+* Thermometer and Humidity offset support (Thanks to stevenv2201)

 v2.1.3
 * Energy Socket support - Credits to denniedegroot
 * Only update values when changed (P1) - Credits to denniedegroot